TL-6

 The TL-6 (天龙-6 (Sky Dragon)) is an anti-ship missile developed by Hongdu Aviation Industry Group.
 The missile was marketed via China National Aero-Technology Import & Export Corporation (CATIC) as FL-9 (飞龙-9 (Flying Dragon)).
-The missile is also called Nasr missile by Iran's Aerospace Industries Organization (AIO).

 Development

-The TL-6 missile was showcased at Zhuhai Airshow 2004.
+During the Falkland War, the Royal Air Force (RAF) used Westland Lynx to launch Sea Skua anti-ship missiles against Argentinian patrol boats.
+Helicopter-based anti-surface operation was seen as a viable option in any potential Taiwan Strait operation by the Chinese military industry.
+In the 1990s, China Aerospace Science and Industry Corporation (CASIC) Third Academy and Hongdu Aviation Industry Group (Hongdu) both initiated small anti-ship missile projects, resulting in CASIC's C-701 missile and Hongdu's TL-10 missile.
+Both missiles shared very similar specifications, but with a slight deviation in launch profile.
+The initial model of the C-701 focused on surface launch from boats, while TL-10 focused on helicopter air-launch integration.

-Hongdu Aviation Industry Corporation began the development of TL-6 and TL-10 missiles in the mid-1990s, and conducted test fires in the same period.
+Hongdu Aviation Industry Corporation (Hongdu) began the development of TL-6 and TL-10 missiles in the mid-1990s, and conducted test fires in the same period.
 According to a representative of Hongdu in 2004, the TL-6 and TL-10 programs were purely designed for export, and no missiles would be inducted into the People's Liberation Army.
 Three missile variants were showcased, including the air-to-surface KJ/TL-10B, the surface-to-surface JJ/TL-10A, and the surface-to-surface JJ/TL-6B.
 TL-6 was tested for fire by both surface systems and aircraft.
 TL-6B also had a radar-guided version under development.
+The TL-6 missile was showcased at Zhuhai Airshow 2004.

+Jane's Defence Weekly suspected that the reason behind the similar roles, dimensions, and performance of the C-701 and TL-10 was that they were part of a competition bid intended for Iran's Kowsar missile program.
+Sources conflict regarding which missile variant ultimately entered service with the Iranian military; one account states that the TL-10/FL-8 and TL-6/FL-9 became the Kowsar and Nasar missiles, while another suggests that the C-701 and C-704 were the ones developed into these two systems.